anna-geller/dataflow-ops/README.md

-# Template for Prefect deployments with CI/CD and one-click agent deployment
+# Template for Prefect deployments with Continuous Deployment GitHub Actions workflow and one-click agent deployment

 The goal of this recipe is to have one Prefect agent (running on AWS ECS Fargate) with shared core package dependencies per project.
 This means that: